Aeromonas: Antimicrobial therapy

 Aeromonas species are resistant to penicillins, most cephalosporins, and erythromycin.
-Ciprofloxacin is consistently active against their strains in the U.S. and Europe, but resistant cases have been reported in Asia.
+Fluoroquinolones are consistently active against strains in the U.S. and Europe, but resistant cases have been reported in Asia.
+Empirical treatment with fluoroquinolones may be undertaken prior to in vitro susceptibility testing.

 Unchlorinated drinking-water supply

 Aeromonas spp. are ubiquitous in river and freshwater lakes and have frequently been observed in drinking water systems.
-An interest in Aeromonas in nonchlorinated drinking water (free of carcenogens formed by chlorination) in the Netherlands was initiated from the 1980s, after the observation of a sudden increase of Aeromonas numbers in drinking water at the municipal Dune Waterworks of The Hague in 1984.
+An interest in Aeromonas in nonchlorinated drinking water in the Netherlands was initiated from the 1980s, after the observation of a sudden increase of Aeromonas numbers in drinking water at the municipal Dune Waterworks of The Hague in 1984.
 Extensive studies with phenotyping and genotyping methods demonstrated that Aeromonas isolates from fresh and drinking water environments were phenotypically and genotypically different from Aeromonas isolates from patients.
 In response to these studies, the Environmental Protection Agency (EPA) in the United States removed Aeromonas from the contaminant candidate list (CCL) in 2009.
 In the Netherlands, the presence of Aeromonas in drinking water is currently not considered a health-related problem.
 Aeromonas is only a minor part (<0.01%) of the diverse autochthonous microflora.